Dr. Seuss' How the Grinch Stole Christmas! The Musical: 2010–2015: North American National Tours

-In 2015, the production toured in North America with shows in Worcester, Detroit, Appleton, Columbus, Jacksonville, Orlando and Fort Lauderdale.
-Stefán Karl performed as Grinch, Bob Lauder as Old Max, and Genny Gagnon and Rachel Katzke as Cindy Lou Who.
+In 2015, the production toured to Worcester, Massachusetts, Detroit, Michigan, Appleton, Wisconsin, Columbus, Ohio, and Jacksonville and Orlando and Fort Lauderdale, Florida.
+Stefánsson returned as the Grinch, with Bob Lauder as Old Max, and Genny Gagnon and Rachel Katzke as Cindy Lou Who.

-In 2019, the production toured in North America with shows in Las Vegas, Nevada, Denver, Colorado, Detroit, Michigan.
-Philip Bryan performed as Grinch and Rachel Ling Gordon as Cindy Lou Who.
+In 2019, the production toured to Las Vegas, Nevada, Denver, and Detroit.
+Philip Bryan and Rachel Ling Gordon performed as the Grinch and Cindy Lou Who respectively.